Talion is a finalist for Best SIEM Solution

 4 Key Takeaways From Cofense’s Email Security Report 2023 - Talion

-Recognised by Gartner in the Market Guide for Email Security, our partner Cofense have some recent and eye opening statistics to share on how cybercrime has evolved over the past year.
+Acknowledged by Gartner in the Market Guide for Email Security, our partner Cofense have some recent and eye opening statistics to share on how cybercrime has evolved over the past year.

 They’ve observed the many environmental pressures and changes throughout 2022, including email threats not only increasing in volume, but also intensity and sophistication.
 Coupled with increased budget constraints and a growing skills gap means SOC teams are under pressure.